John E. Lobdell Undergraduate Scholarship

 The Association invites applications for the John E. Lobdell Undergraduate Student Award for $1500.

-The scholarship is designed to assist eligible students in their pursuit of an academic degree in anthropology, or a clearly related degree program/curriculum, or interdisciplinary degree that includes anthropology as a significant component.
-Students should have an interest int eh anthropology of the north.
+This scholarship is designed to assist eligible students in their pursuit of an academic degree in anthropology, or a clearly related degree program/curriculum, or interdisciplinary degree that includes anthropology as a significant component.
+Students should have an interest in the anthropology of the north.

-Applicants must be currently enrolled in an undergraduate program and be a member of the Alaska Anthropological Association (i.e., current year dues must be paid at or before time of application).
+Applicants must be currently enrolled in a graduate program and be a member of the Alaska Anthropological Association (i.e., current year dues must be paid at or before time of application).
 The scholarship may be used at any appropriate institution.
 Scholarship funds must be expended within one year of being granted and may not be used retroactively.